openvoidai/openvoid-python/README.md

 This script demonstrates initiating a chat session with the OpenVoid AI and asking it to explain SQL Injection.
 Ensure you have set your `OPENVOID_API_KEY` in your environment variables to use this example.

-## Improvements

-- **API Key Management for Closed Beta:** Enhanced configuration process for closed beta participants' API keys.
-- **Expanded Examples:** More detailed examples demonstrate the OpenVoid AI API's capabilities.
-- **Improved Error Handling:** Better error reporting for easier debugging and issue resolution.

 ## Contributing

 Contributions are welcome!
 Check the repository's contribution guidelines for more information.

 ## License

-This project is licensed under the [MIT License](LICENSE.txt).
+This project is licensed under the [Apache License 2.0](LICENSE.txt).
 See the LICENSE file for details.